rdkcentral/rdk-halif-device_settings/docs/pages/images/dsHdmiIn_halSpec.md

 ### Asynchronous Notification Model

+@todo be more specific when referring to the asyncronus notifications on what they do
+@todo change The `HAL` to This interface
- - The `HdmiIn` module should support asynchronous notifications for image write operations.
+The `HdmiIn` module should support asynchronous notifications operations:

  - The `HdmiIn` `API` `dsHdmiInRegisterConnectCB()` should facilitate asynchronous status notifications using the callback `dsHdmiInConnectCB_t`.
  - The `HdmiIn` `API` `dsHdmiInRegisterSignalChangeCB()` should facilitate asynchronous status notifications using the callback `dsHdmiInSignalChangeCB_t`.
  - The `HdmiIn` `API` `dsHdmiInRegisterStatusChangeCB()` should facilitate asynchronous status notifications using the callback `dsHdmiInStatusChangeCB_t`.